rafaelromao/keyboards/docs/symbols.md

 - Holding the open curly braces key will insert it in the end of the line, after a space.
 It is usefull when coding, particularly when using VIM plugins.
 A similar behavior is also implemented for the semicolon key, but without the extra space.

  ### Numpad Layer
-- A dedicated Numpad layer can be activated from the Lower or Raise layers, or holding the inner thumb keys in the [N-Grams](macros.md) layer.
+- A dedicated Numpad layer can be activated from the Lower or Raise layers.
 - Unlike numbers in the Lower layer, numbers in the Numpad layer use numpad keycodes, instead of numrow keycodes.
 - Numpad navigation, using shift, which usually does not work on MacOS, is implemented using [Custom Shift](../src/qmk/users/rafaelromao/features/custom_shift.c).
 - The left side of the Numpad layer also contains function keys.